-Geography (Geographic Information Science & Tech) - Bachelor of Science
+Geography (Geographic Information Science and Technology) - Bachelor of Science

 Prefix Title Credits